"I have a city to cover with lines."

 river, in the remains

-of the flats, the body
+of the flats,

 of a man like somebody